-Students are permitted to bring non electronic items from home for sharing and to play with during recess times.
+Students are permitted to bring non-electronic items from home for sharing and to play with during recess times.
 The Walden motto is that if you share with one person then you must share with all.
 Please be sure to label your student's possessions and clothing.
-We keep a lost and found in the cabinet outside the office.
+We keep a lost and found in the cabinet outside in front of room 5.
 Items not claimed are donated to charity at the end of each trimester.